SSProve/ssprove/README.md

 In both cases, we ask that the package we link the identity package with is `trimmed`, meaning that it implements *exactly* its export interface and nothing more.
-Packages created through our operations always verify this property.
+Packages created through our operations always verify this property (as such it can be checked automatically on those).

 #### Interchange between sequential and parallel composition